validol-ekb/sharing-backend/README.md

 selections.
 The client will send both as lists, which means a single sharing specify multiple recipients and multiple selections.

 ## Solution notes
-This solution is written on Scala language with list of the libraries:
+This solution is written with Scala language ant list of the Scala libraries:
 * [akka-http](https://doc.akka.io/docs/akka-http/current/index.html).
 Application HTTP-transport is implemented with this library.
 * [akka](https://akka.io/).
 Application storage layer is using an actor interface.
 * [spray-json](https://github.com/spray/spray-json).
 JSON serialization/deserialization.